Gwindalmir/SEWorkshopTool/README.md

-# SE Workshop Tool
+# Workshop Tool
-Tool which allows batch upload and download of mods for Space Engineers.
+This is a tool which allows batch upload and download of mods for both [Space Engineers](https://store.steampowered.com/app/244850) and [Medieval Engineers](https://store.steampowered.com/app/333950).
+It is also known as SEWT (for Space Engineers Workshop Tool), or MEWT (Medieval Engineers Workshop Tool).

 # Introduction
 This tools allows you to script mod uploads to the workshop.
 It takes various command-line options, which can be displayed by running **SEWorkshopTool.exe** without arguments.

 Please note, this is a command-line application only.
 A GUI may be considered in the future, however at this time it is not planned.